 During a hurricane, listen to the news to determine which type of hurricane is coming your way so you will know if you should stay home and endure the storm or go to a safe shelter.

 9. Hurricanes Can Cause Tornadoes

-Tornadoes can be caused by hurricanes; it might be a good idea to read our extra section on tornadoes as well.
+Tornadoes can be caused by hurricanes; it might be a good idea to read our extra section on tornadoes as well (or read our article on how to survive a tornado).
 Quickly, here are some warnings of an impending tornado: